FedNow Fraud Working Group Update

 The FedNow team is carefully reviewing recommendations from stakeholders across the FedNow Community.

 For more information on FedNow Service features and functionality, download the FedNow product sheet (PDF).
-You can also stay up to date on our progress by joining the FedNow Community or by signing up to receive FedNow Service emails.
+You can also stay up to date on our progress by joining the FedNow Community (Off-site) or by signing up to receive FedNow Service emails.